openstack/neutron/doc/source/admin/config-macvtap.rst

 Prerequisites
 ~~~~~~~~~~~~~

-You can add this mechanism driver to an existing environment using either
+You can add this mechanism driver to an existing environment using the
-the Linux bridge or OVS mechanism drivers with only provider networks or
+OVS mechanism driver with only provider networks or
 provider and self-service networks.
 You can change the configuration of
 existing compute nodes or add compute nodes with the Macvtap mechanism
 driver.
 The example configuration assumes addition of compute nodes with
-the Macvtap mechanism driver to the :ref:`deploy-lb-selfservice` or
+the Macvtap mechanism driver to the :ref:`deploy-ovs-selfservice` deployment
-:ref:`deploy-ovs-selfservice` deployment examples.
+example.

 Add one or more compute nodes with the following components: